rafgraph/the-listener/README.md

 - Pointer event listeners are only set when the device is touch capable but doesn't support the touch events api.
 In this case, pointer event listeners are set instead of mouse and touch event listeners (in all other cases, even if the device supports pointer events, only mouse and touch event listeners are set).
 Note that if the `pointerType` is `pen` or `touch` then the touch event handler will be called, and if the `pointerType` is `mouse` then the mouse event handler will be called.
 If you don't want a specific type of pointer event listener to be set, e.g. `pointermove`, then add a `pointerOptions` object (with `pointermove: false`) as the third argument to the `addListener()` function.
 Note that the corresponding mouse event listener will not be set, e.g. the `mousemove` listener will not be set.

 - Set passive event listeners by adding `passive` to the key string.
 Not all browsers support passive event listeners and `the-listener` will only set a listener as passive if the browser supports it, otherwise the listener will be set as a normal listener.
-See the [passive event listener explainer](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md) for more information.
+See the [passive event listener explainer][passiveExplainer] for more information.

 - Set capture phase listeners by adding `capture` to the key string.